 MANY studies have proven eating foods with potassium can reduce blood pressure.

-Yes, bananas can help too but I want you to know bananas are not the only potassium-containing foods.
-Each 1/2 cup of Lima beans has about 477 mg of potassium – similar to what a banana has!
+Yes, bananas can help, too, but I want you to know that bananas are not the only potassium-containing foods.
+Each half cup of lime beans has about 477 mg of potassium—similar to what a banana has!

 Potassium is a very important part of the DASH Diet.
 DASH stands for Dietary Approaches to Stop Hypertension.